xvik/dropwizard-guicey/src/doc/docs/getting-started.md

                 .build());
 ```

-As you can see the actual difference is only the absence of classpath scan, so you have to manually
+The only difference is the absence of classpath scan (but you'll have to manually declare all extensions).
-specify all extensions.

 !!! tip
     Explicit extensions declaration could be used together with classpath scan: for example,
     classpath scan could not cover all packages with extensions (e.g. due to too much classes)
     and not covered extensions may be specified manually.

-!!! important
+!!! note
     Duplicate extensions are filtered.
 If some extension is registered manually and also found with auto scan
     then only one extension instance will be registered.
     Even if extension registered multiple times manually, only one extension will work.

 ## Configuration from bindings

-Guicey is also able to recognize extensions on declared guice bindings, so manual example above is equal to:
+Guicey is also able to recognize extensions from declared guice bindings, so manual example above is equal to:

 ```java
 bootstrap.addBundle(GuiceBundle.builder()